rabih-haddad/HADDAD/README.md

 - In-depth activity and error logs saved to a file and the Windows Event Viewer.
 - Export logs directly from the UI.

+## Antivirus Consideration

+The VMwhiz executable (`VMwhiz.exe`) may be flagged as potentially malicious by some antivirus software due to its automation capabilities and system-level interactions with Hyper-V. To mitigate this:

+- **Windows Defender Integration**: During execution, VMwhiz will prompt the user to add `VMwhiz.exe` to the Windows Defender exclusion list, ensuring uninterrupted operation on systems using Microsoft’s built-in antivirus solution.
+- **Third-Party Antivirus**: For other antivirus programs (e.g., Norton, McAfee, or Kaspersky), manual intervention is required.
+You must add `VMwhiz.exe` to the exclusion or trusted applications list within the respective antivirus software to prevent false positives and ensure full functionality.

 ## User Interface

 - **Modern Loading Experience**: Display a borderless loading screen with progress bars and status updates for a seamless startup.
 - **Styled Controls**: Utilize custom GroupBox elements with refined border designs to enhance visual appeal.
 - **Dynamic Feedback**: Deliver real-time UI updates during VM creation and management tasks, ensuring an interactive experience.

-## Antivirus Considerations

-The VMwhiz executable (`VMwhiz.exe`) may be flagged as potentially malicious by some antivirus software due to its automation capabilities and system-level interactions with Hyper-V. To mitigate this:

-- **Windows Defender Integration**: During execution, VMwhiz will prompt the user to add `VMwhiz.exe` to the Windows Defender exclusion list, ensuring uninterrupted operation on systems using Microsoft’s built-in antivirus solution.
-- **Third-Party Antivirus**: For other antivirus programs (e.g., Norton, McAfee, or Kaspersky), manual intervention is required.
-You must add `VMwhiz.exe` to the exclusion or trusted applications list within the respective antivirus software to prevent false positives and ensure full functionality.

 ## System Requirements